 Beyond Money Scripts

-In addition to the KMSI-II, advisors will also have access to the Financial Health Scale (FHS), a short measure of overall personal financial health.
+In addition to the KMSI-R, advisors will also have access to the Financial Health Scale (FHS), a short measure of overall personal financial health.
 Additionally, psychologists, therapists, and coaches can also request the Klontz Money Behaviors Inventory (KMBI), an assessment of clinical-related money disorders.

 Download our overview to learn more.
 Read more about our partnership in our press release.
 Sign up for a free, two-week trial, and begin inviting clients to complete the tests and gain a deep understanding of their financial psychology with DataPoints.